2013 Moskowitz Prize for Socially Responsible Investing

-The 2011 winner of the Moskowitz Prize was a team of North American scholars which determined that firms with strong corporate social responsibility scores enjoy consistently lower costs of capital financing than firms with weaker CSR track records.
-In 2010, researchers Rob Bauer and Daniel Hann from Maastricht University (Netherlands) were awarded for their Research Paper “Corporate Environmental Management and Credit Risk”.
+The 2012 winners of the Moskowitz Prize were Elroy Dimson (London Business School), Oğuzhan Karakaş (Boston College), and Xi Li (Temple University), who were selected from over 40 submissions for their paper “Active Ownership”.
+The year before, the prize was awarded to a team of North American scholars which determined that firms with strong corporate social responsibility scores enjoy consistently lower costs of capital financing than firms with weaker CSR track records.

 Member of the FSinsight Editorial Board Lloyd Kurtz, lecturer of social investing at Berkeley’s Haas School of Business, is the program administrator for the Moskowitz Prize, which is awarded by the Center for Responsible Business every year since 1996.
 Lloyd is also the initiator of sristudies.org, a highly informative online annotated bibliography of studies of socially responsible investing which is now (also) being hosted by FSinsight.

 Submission Deadline:July 1, 2013

 The annual Moskowitz Prize recognizes outstanding quantitative research in the field of social and sustainable investing.
 First presented in 1996 by the Social Investment Forum, the Prize has been administered by the Center for Responsible Business at UC Berkeley’s Haas School of Business since 2005.
 It is named for Milton Moskowitz, one of the first investigators to publish comparisons of the financial performance of screened and unscreened portfolios.
 His distinguished works include “The 100 Best Companies to Work for in America”, an annual list published in Fortune magazine, and “The Global Marketplace: 102 of the Most Influential Companies Outside America”.